LOADING ...

 Calling by names and adoring them with the properties of woods,

-rivers, mountains, lakes, cities, nations, and their enlarged and
+rivers, mountains, lakes, cities, nations, and whatever their and

-numerous could perceive.
+numerous senses perceive.
 And particulary they studied the genius of

-city & country, placing it under its mental deity; till a system was
+each city & country, placing it under its deity; till a system was

-formed, which some advantage of,& enslav'd the vulgar by attempting
+formed, some took advantage of,& enslav'd the vulgar by attempting

-to or abstract the mental deities from their objects: thus began
+to realize or abstract the mental deities their objects: thus began

-priesthood; forms of worship from poetic tales.
+priesthood; choosing forms of from poetic tales.
 And it length

-they that the gods had order'd such things.
-Thus men forgot
+they pronounc'd that the gods had order'd such things. men forgot

 Videos